A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

-The demands for therapeutic rehabilitation robots has increased and the research in this field has grown rapidly as robot-assisted rehabilitation can deliver efficient training and provide objective follow-up assessment and evaluation relative to the conventional rehabilitation techniques~\citep{5152604}.
-As for MS syndrome, the research on assistive devices has mainly focused on unilateral or bilateral upper limb dysfunctions since around fifty percent of people with MS suffer from impaired hand functions~\citep{Lamers_2016, Lamers_Feys_Swinnen_2018}.
-Some research groups~\citep{Feys_2015, Maris_2018} developed a robotic system, called Haptic Master accompanied with virtual learning environment (I-TRAVLE) for the MS rehabilitation of upper limb dysfunction.
-Patients forced their impaired arm by means of the assistive system and performed the tasks defined in virtual reality (VR) environment.
-Findings showed that motor control ability of the patients were improved and allowed to lift up their arm to higher level after regular training program.
-Upper limb exoskeletons was also proposed to assist MS patients with paresis~\citep{Gijbel_2011}.
-In the study, 5 DOF Armeo Spring (Hocoma AG, Zurich, CH) was employed to strengthen the muscle groups of the patients.
-This pilot study provided evidence that 8-week training with the Armeo Spring improved the upper limb muscle strengths and functional ability of the patients.
+MS patients in the mild-to-moderate disability range are recommended to receive regular rehabilitation therapy four times a week in order to adapt to daily life more easily \cite{Schilling_Lyon_2019}.
+Despite such an essential need, findings in the literature show that currently, only thirty percent of MS patients benefit from rehabilitation services, and those who could not receive therapy have to use a cane within 20 years and a wheelchair within 30 years from the onset of symptoms \cite{Brown_Kraft_2005}.
+Due to this reason, demands for therapeutic rehabilitation robots have increased as they can deliver efficient training, and provide objective follow-up assessment and evaluation relative to the conventional rehabilitation techniques \cite{5152604}.
+As for MS, the research on assistive devices has mainly focused on unilateral or bilateral upper limb dysfunctions since around fifty percent of individuals with MS suffer from impaired hand functions \cite{Lamers_2016, Lamers_Feys_Swinnen_2018}.
+Some research groups \cite{Feys_2015, Maris_2018} developed a robotic system, I-TRAVLE, for the MS rehabilitation of upper limb dysfunction and forced their impaired arm to perform the tasks defined in the virtual reality (VR) environment.
+Findings showed that the actuator control ability of the patients was improved and allowed them to lift up their arms to a higher level.
+Upper limb exoskeletons were also proposed to assist MS patients with paresis \cite{Gijbel_2011}.
+The study provided evidence that 8-week training with the Armeo Spring improved the patients' upper limb muscle strengths and functional ability.